usds/us-forms-system/projectcharter.md

 ## Exit plan
 *If the project goal is met*
 The team will roll off the project once a working forms library with guidance, best practices, and exemplars is publicly released and in production use by at least one agency other than VA.
-Additionally, a plan for an additional scope of work for a follow-on project will have been created, which will. a plan for the long-term maintenance of the library.
+Additionally, a plan for an additional scope of work for a follow-on project will have been created, which will include a plan for the long-term maintenance of the library.

 *If the project goal is partially met*
 If a working forms library is in place with supporting documentation, but examplars are not complete or an agency team has not been able to complete work to implement a form with the library, parts of the team may negotiate staying on to support that work.

 *If the project goal cannot be met*
-If, due to internal or external factors, the project goal cannot be met, the team will roll off the project and the team will provide a post-morten report to the Sponsor, Suzette Kent, and any other stakeholders identified by USDS leadership.
+If, due to internal or external factors, the project goal cannot be met, the team will roll off the project and will provide a post-mortem report to the Sponsor, Suzette Kent, and any other stakeholders identified by USDS leadership.
 The post-mortem report will include an explanation of barriers to success and summaries of any work completed, and will provide access to any work in-progress.
 The post-mortem report will also include recommendations for moving forward, if possible.